 A ticket showing three different countries in five days might be fine for a seasoned business traveler, but it could appear unusual for a first-time tourist visa applicant.

 If your real plan involves multiple cities, keep the routing logical and well-spaced.
 Avoid unnecessary stopovers that make the itinerary look contrived.
 When possible, opt for direct or single-stop flights to your intended destination.
+For optimal results, employ smart routing that steers clear of countries necessitating transit visas for layovers.

 Check Ticket Source Credibility